kalpthakkar/AutoType/README.md

 - **Start Typing**: Type your message or code in the input area and click **Run** to begin the typing simulation.
 - **Pause/Resume**: Pause the typing at any point and resume from where it left off.
 - **Stop**: Immediately stop the typing process.
-- **Humanize Typing**: Enable or disable random delays for a more human-like typing effect.
+- **Humanize Typing**: Enable or disable to mimic **true human-like typing effect** through random delays, speed fluctuations, and occasional small typos that get autocorrected.
 - **Auto Pause**: Enable auto-pausing after each line.
 - **Normalize Whitespace**: Ensure that leading spaces/tabs are ignored before typing.